 If they’re going, buy a good-quality pet carrier

 This is more important if your pets are accompanying you on holiday, but it’s still crucial even if they’re not.
-A good-quality pet carrier is important for your pet’s happiness and will dictate how they’re feeling during your journey to your holiday destination.
-Buying from sites like Doggie Solutions ensures that your pet is getting the best possible treatment when it comes to accessories.
-Don’t skimp on this aspect of petcare, because you’ll regret it if you do.
+A good-quality pet carrier is essential and will dictate how they’re feeling during your journey to your holiday destination.

-Your next-door neighbour might be a wonderful person, but if they’re forgetful or neglectful then they won’t make a good carer for your pet while you’re away.
-Don’t pick people to look after your beloved friend based on how much you like them; pick them based on their ability to look after the pet.
-They should be attentive, have a good memory, and be affectionate and loving towards animals.
-Anyone else would just unduly distress your pet.
+Your next-door neighbour might be a wonderful person, but if they’re forgetful or neglectful, then they won’t make a good carer for your pet while you’re away.
+Don’t pick people to look after your beloved friend based on how much you like them; pick them based on their suitability.

 If they’re going, know the law on travelling